cm-jones/cramer/README.md

 ## Documentation

-Detailed documentation is generated automatically via [Doxygen](https://www.doxygen.nl/) whenever there's a push or pull request on the main branch.
+Detailed documentation is generated automatically via [Doxygen](https://www.doxygen.nl/) every time there's a push or a pull request on the main branch.
 It can be viewed [here](https://cm-jones.github.io/cramer/docs/html).

 ## Contributing